finbarrtimbers/finbarrtimbers.github.io/notes.md

 - Don't do transaction scenes.
 They're boring.
 - Don't make the scene about off-stage people.
 - Slooooooooooooooooooow down.
 There's no rush.
+- Staging is important.
+Make sure that you're downstage center.